Faya-Largeau

 Faya-Largeau (also known as Faya, فايا لارجو or فايا) is the largest city in northern Chad and was the capital of the region of Bourkou-Ennedi-Tibesti.
 It is now in the Borkou Region, which was formed in 2008 from the Borkou Department of the former Bourkou-Ennedi-Tibesti region.

 History

 Originally called Faya, the town was renamed Largeau after French Colonel Victor Emmanuel Largeau; upon Chadian independence from France, it assumed the name Faya-Largeau.
 The town was captured by Libya when Libya annexed the Aouzou Strip in 1975, but was retaken by Hissène Habré's forces in 1980.
-Libya recaptured Faya-Largeau in 1983, but retreated in 1987.
+Libya recaptured Faya-Largeau in 1983, but retreated in 1987 during the so-called Toyota War.

 Economy

 Due to the considerable underground water supply in the town, the main economic activities are agriculture and natron mining.
 The town is serviced by Faya-Largeau Airport (IATA: FYT, ICAO: FTTY) with a paved runway, used almost exclusively by military airplanes.